 EMDR Recent Traumatic Episode Protocol (R-TEP) developed by Elan Shapiro and Bruit Laub and Group Traumatic Episode Protocol (G-TEP) developed by Elan Shapiro have been demonstrated to be effective in promoting containment and saftey while processing recent traumas.

-A training will be held on April 27 & 28, 2018 at St. Luke’s United Methodist Church, Windermere, Florida.
-Check back for more information or visit www.emdrhap.org to locate other trainings throughout the conuntry.
+- ORLANDO – A training will be held on April 27 & 28, 2018 at St. Luke’s United Methodist Church, Windermere, Florida.
+Trainer: Regina Morrow Robinson.
+More information and registration at www.ConnectEMDR.com.

 Below are highlights from past trainings.